tetarenk/LP_predict/README.md

 Python script that simulates JCMT large program observing.

 ## General Description
 The script combines the `astroplan` package, with the large program MSBs, and past WVM data, to create an observing schedule for each night allocated to large programs over the upcoming semester(s).
 Additional overheads such as, calibrations (equivalent to 25\% of the target observing time), time to slew between targets, faults (set rate of 3% per night), blocked out dates for E\&C, and extended observing (occurs when we are in weather better than Band 3), are also included in the observing schedules to more closely match a real observing night at JCMT.
+We model the JCMT schedule based on the average number of nights spent in the LAP, PI, UH, and DDT queues per semester.

 The scheduler mimics the JCMT's flexible observing guidelines by stepping through the night sequentially, scheduling the highest priority MSBs that are observable.
 A target is only added to the target list for a night if it meets the following requirements: target has MSB repeats remaining, the night is not in the blackout dates for the instrument, the weather is appropriate for the MSB.
-Priority is set as follows: target is from the program for the current observing block (1), target has the same weather band as the night (2), target is allocated time for a worse weather band (3).
+Priority is set as follows: program rank (1), target has the same weather band as the night (2), target is allocated time for a worse weather band (3).

 Script is compatible with both Python 2 and 3.